ldtteam/MinecoloniesWiki/source/buildings/lumberjack.md

     </ul>
   </div>
 </div>
+<br> <br>

-This is “page 2” of the Lumberjack GUI.
-It shows a list of recognized saplings it can work with.
-Here you can turn *ON* or *OFF* which type of trees the Lumberjack will chop down and replant.
-You can then have 1 lumberjack for 2 types of trees (for example).
-And the buttons:
+This is page two of the Lumberjack's Hut GUI.
+It shows a list of recognized saplings the Lumberjack can work with, even modded ones (if coded correctly).
+Here you can turn on or off which type of trees the Lumberjack will chop down.
+(The black box at the top is to search for saplings.)

 <div class="row">
   <div class="col-sm-12 col-md">